bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module2-consuming-data-from-an-api/README.md

 - Write methods to pull actual Users and Tweets and replace your invented data with actual Twitter data
-- Add an `embedding` field to your `Tweet` model, and functions to populate it with embeddings returned from the implemented SpaCy model.
+- Add an `embedding` (the represenative numbers) field to your `Tweet` model, and functions to populate it with embeddings returned from the implemented SpaCy model.

 ## Resources and Stretch Goals